ruthie/ruthie.github.io/_posts/2015-05-31-flying-with-instruments.md

 More importantly, as unique and irreplaceable as my instrument is, my time is also unique and irreplaceable.
 If I miss a plane, that could be an evening of dancing I never get back, or dinner with a friend, or just some much-needed rest at home after a trip.

 Fundamentally, I have a fiddle so I can use it, including using it in places I have to fly to.
-If protecting my instrument makes it difficult for me to bring it places, it's defeated it's own purpose (I feel a similar way about leaving instruments on chairs while I go to the bathroom at jams.
+If protecting my instrument makes it difficult for me to bring it places, it has defeated its own purpose (I feel a similar way about leaving instruments on chairs while I go to the bathroom at jams).

 An obvious note: while this is how I feel about my instruments, and while I think a lot of people could buy a fancy case and relax about this issue, there are plenty of people who shouldn't take this risk, and only they can make that decision.
 My decision is based on a cost/benifit analysis of missing a plane vs. a small risk of an injured instrument.
 The costs and benefits of both sides of this equation can be completely different, and extremely personal, for other people.